 Step 4.
 Installing PHP and other PHP5 modules.

 Next, run the commands below to install PHP5 and other PHP modules:

 apt-get install php5 php5-fpm php5-mysql php5-curl php5-gd php5-cgi php5-mcrypt php5-memcache php5-xmlrpc

 Enable PHP5 CGI modules in Lighttpd with the following commands:

 After enabling the modules, you need to restart the Lighttpd service by running the following command:

 Testing if PHP is working:

-Then, we’ll simply add the following line into the file:
+Then, we’ll simply add the following line to the file:

 Step 5.
 Configure firewall on Ubuntu 15.04.

 Because everything is blocked by default on Ubuntu 15.04, you must enable HTTP/HTTPS traffic through the firewall.
 To enable web traffic, run the commands below: